-We also find the price inertia phenomenon taken place in 3 of the 4 countries studied, where expectations of past inflation experiences impacts on the current inflation rate.
+We also find the price inertia phenomenon taking place in three of the four countries studied, where expectations of past inflation experiences impact on the current inflation rate.
 This may also be reflecting the stickiness of wages or other backward-looking indexation arrangements.
-In fact, as note earlier, inertial forces usually show up in countries where formal and informal contracts typically index nominal wages to inflation.
-Since most Caribbean countries do have organised labour markets, it is not surprising that such forces do play a significant role in inflation in those countries.
-We should stress however, that though the expectational component of inflation inertia may result from the lack of credibility of policies, the degree and potential determinants of inertia as a whole should be investigated in more detail for the respective countries.
-Nevertheless, a policy implication of our findings is that reducing the level of inertia through the promotion and conduct of credible policies can be effective in combating inflation.
+In fact, as noted earlier, inertial forces usually show up in countries where formal and informal contracts typically index nominal wages to inflation.
+Since most Caribbean countries do have organised labour markets, it is not surprising that such forces play a significant role in inflation in these countries.
+It should be stressed however, that though the expectational component of inflation inertia may result from the lack of credibility of policies, the degree and potential determinants of inertia as a whole should be investigated in more detail for the respective countries.
+Nevertheless, a policy implication of our findings is that reducing the level of inertia through the promotion and conduct of credible policies can be effective in combating high levels of inflation.